Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 1

-Brown ground beef completely over medium-high heat.
-Drain all fat thoroughly before continuing.
+Brown ground beef completely.
+Drain all fat.

 2